Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Sphenopsida –

-This class is also called horsetail because the leaves of the plants of this class come out like a horse’s tail, for example – Equisetum mostly because of this, there is a fire in the forest.
+This class is also called horsetail because the leaves of the plants come out like a horse’s tail.
+For example, Equisetum, mostly because of this, has a fire in the forest.

-How does fire occur in forests – Silica is found in their leaves and stems and when their leaves and stems collide with each other, a spark comes out due to the friction of silica and silica, which causes fire.
+How does fire occur in forests?
+Silica is found in their leaves and stems; when they collide, a spark comes out due to the friction between them, causing fire.

 Tiropsida –

-The ability to bear seeds was first seen in this, fern has been placed in it.
+The ability to bear seeds was first seen in this, and fern was placed in it.

 Examples – Dryopteris, Adiantum, Terris